JanusRC/Arduino/Software/README.md

 * `Socket_Listen`: M2M Demo - Creates a listening host, once a client connects a serial bridge is open.

 The Listener demo will create a completely open listener if you have an externally routable IP.
 Please be careful to shut this down once testing is complete as you may find someone will connect to it and rack up your data usage.
+This is by default, but can be changed in the demo by the user if needed with setupFirewall.